Automating Data Upload to Google BigQuery from Google Cloud Storage

 Your final workspace should look like this:

-Part 2: Create the FME Server Automation
+Part 2: Create the FME Flow Automation

-1. Add a webhook trigger
+1. Add a Webhook Trigger

 With a webhook trigger, the webhook URL will be generated once the automation is started.
 We will need this in Part 3.